Velotales/github-pr-analysis/README.md

-# GitHub Organization PR Analysis Tools
+# GitHub Repository PR Analysis Tools

-This collection of tools allows you to analyze pull request metrics across all repositories in a GitHub organization, including private repositories you have access to.
+This collection of tools allows you to analyze pull request metrics across all repositories for a GitHub organization or user, including private repositories you have access to.

 > **Note:** All commands should be run from the project directory where these scripts are located.